tarun-nagpal-github/gatsby-blog/content/blog/what-are-solid-principles.md

 **I (Interface Segregation Principle)** which states that complex interfaces should be split into multiple smaller interfaces.

 **D (Dependency Inversion Principle)** which states that no class should have any hidden dependency, but the calling class creates the dependency instead.

+## About the Author:

+Anmol Sehgal - He is very passionate about technology and writes blogs about technology, You can find more about him here (https://www.linkedin.com/in/anmol1410/)